brucemack/kc1fsz-tjdcr/README.md

 is also a good place to connect a frequency counter or to bridge the VFO to the companion transmitter module.
-* There are a few extra parts (C40-C41, R40-R41) in the schematic to support a frequency offset feature needed for a companion CW transmitter module.
+* There are a few extra parts (C40-C41, R40-R41) in the schematic to support a frequency offset feature that is described in SSDRA (page 218 figure 4).
+This is used to drive a companion CW transmitter module.
 Don't plug in C40 when you are building the stock TJDCR.

 Tools